-The revisions define sexual assault in the absence of consent as recklessly engaging in sexual penetration or oral sex without consent, as defined in Note 10 on Page 481 of the casebook.
+The revisions define sexual assault in the absence of consent as recklessly engaging in sexual penetration or oral sex without consent.
 See id. § 213.6(1).
 The crime is a fifth-degree felony, punishable by a maximum of three years in prison, but it becomes a fourth-degree felony punishable by up to five years if the defendant recklessly disregards the risk either that the victim "has, by words or actions, expressly communicated unwillingness" or that "the act is so sudden or unexpected" the victim has "no adequate opportunity to express unwillingness before the act occurs."
 Id. § 213.6(2).
+For the revision's definition of consent, see Note 10 on Page 481 of the casebook and the material above supplementing Page 482.